lhtin/You-Dont-Know-JS/this & object prototypes/ch4.md

 You may never have thought about classes as a "design pattern", since it's most common to see discussion of popular "OO Design Patterns", like "Iterator", "Observer", "Factory", "Singleton", etc. As presented this way, it's almost an assumption that OO classes are the lower-level mechanics by which we implement all (higher level) design patterns, as if OO is a given foundation for *all* (proper) code.

 Depending on your level of formal education in programming, you may have heard of "procedural programming" as a way of describing code which only consists of procedures (aka, functions) calling other functions, without any higher abstractions.
-You may have been taught that classes were the *proper* way to transform procedural-style "spaghetti code" into well-formed, well-organized code.
+You may have been taught that classes were the *proper* way to transform procedural-style "__spaghetti__(意大利面条似的) code" into well-formed, well-organized code.

 Of course, if you have experience with "functional programming" (Monads, etc.), you know very well that classes are just one of several common design patterns.
 But for others, this may be the first time you've asked yourself if classes really are a fundamental foundation for code, or if they are an optional abstraction on top of code.